OfficeDev/O365-Windows-Start/README.md

   - Get user ID
   - Check signed in/out state

+<a name="changehistory"></a>
+## Change History ##
+December 17, 2014:

+- Simplified authentication flow and client creation in AuthenticationHelper.cs file.

+- Added cache for the information from the discovery service so that the app doesn't query the service more than once.

+- Added support for corporate intranets and company accounts.
+The `UseCorporateNetwork` property of the `AuthenticationContext` object is now set to true.
+The project also now includes declarations for the Enterprise Authentication, Private Networks, and Shared User Certificates capabilities.
+See [App capability declarations (Windows Runtime apps)](http://msdn.microsoft.com/en-us/library/windows/apps/hh464936.aspx) for more information.

 <a name="prerequisites"></a>

 ## Prerequisites and Configuration ##

 This sample requires the following: